Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 Ingredients

-- 8 cups (2 liters) meat broth (you can substitute it with water)
+- 8 cups (2 liters) meat broth water can be used as a substitute

 - 1 carrot